banner image

 Quick facts about isotopes

-- Worldwide there are more than 40 million medical procedures performed each year using isotopes, with about 36 million for diagnostic nuclear medicine and four million for radiation therapy.
+• Worldwide, there are more than 40 million medical procedures performed each year using isotopes, with about 36 million for diagnostic nuclear medicine and four million for radiation therapy.

-- More than 70 per cent of the world’s supply of cobalt-60 is produced at Canadian nuclear power plants.
+• Around 50 per cent of the world’s supply of cobalt-60 is produced at Canadian nuclear power plants.